dominique-mueller/burgerlicious/.github/CONTRIBUTING.md

 - Details about operating system & browser you're using
 - Include screenshots (maybe also of the browser dev tools, e.g. the console)

+When opening a new issue, a template will be presented to you.
+Please try to stick to this template but in some cases you may change or extend the issue.

 <br>

 ## Need a feature?